mitchelmcfarland/4240-port-scanner/README.md

 # About the Project
+This is a simple port scanner created for educational purposes using Ubuntu 22.04.4 VMs.
+It gets the following information
+- What ports are open
+- What service running on an open port (EX: http, ssh, etc.)
+- Software banner from the service running
+- Common Vulnerabilites and Exposures (CVE) based on the banner Please use NMap or other more sophisticated port scanners if you need a good port scanner.

+## Port Scanners
 Port scanning is a network security technique that reveals which ports are open along with other additional inforamtion.
-This project implements a simple TCP connect scan that checks if a port is open.
-Additionally, it can get the following information:
-- Service running on the port (EX: http, ssh, etc.)
-- Software banner for the service running on the port
+System admins use port scanning to check their own networks and security policies for vulnerabilities.
+Attackers can also use port scans to gain reconnaissance about the inner workings of a network if system admins are not diligent.
+There a several different types of port scanners.
+This project uses a TCP connect scan.

+## Banner Grabbing
+Banner grabbing reveals information like the name and version of the network host.

-- Common Vulnerabilites and Exposures (CVE) based on the banner for the port This project was created and tested using Ubuntu 22.04.4 VMs.
+## Common Vulnerabilites and Exposures (CVE)
+Common Vulnerabilites and Exposures (CVE) is a list of known vulnerabilites.
+This project uses information gained from banner grabbing to seach the NIST's CVE API (https://nvd.nist.gov/developers/vulnerabilities).
+Currently, it is really only effective when the service is http or OpenSSH is used.

 # Getting Started
 ## Prerequisites